scott-eric-kaufman/the-whole-sek/content/the-valve/2009-03-13-you-thought-i-was-going-to-mock-the-title-didnt-you.md

 I know everyone wants to cry Sokal and loose the hounds of sense, but the title is what the title is.
 I’m more curious about this:

-I was fortunate to be mentored by Corrine Glesne, an absolutely wonderful ethnographer (Busier et al., 1997; Glesne, 1989, 1998, 2003; Martin &amp; Glesne, 2002).
+I was fortunate to be mentored by Corrine Glesne, an absolutely wonderful ethnographer (Busier et al., 1997; Glesne, 1989, 1998, 2003; Martin & Glesne, 2002).

 Do my eyes deceive me, or are those citations meant to substantiate _the absolute wonderfulness of Corrine Glesne_?
 Is this a cheap scheme to up the number of times people are cited in professional indexes?
 If so, how is it nobody’s—_wait a minute_.
 I just had an idea.